An Optimal Switching Approach for Bird Migration: Numerical Results

-We first focus on {\bf Mode 1}.
+We first focus on {\bf Scenario1}.
 Fix the interval parameter $n = 2$ and choose

 which is a single-peak function.
 Then when $n=2$, function $g(t) = \frac{1}{2}$ is a constant within the interval $[\frac{1}{2}T, T]$ and 0 elsewhere.
 For the new PDE system, we set partial information $g(t)$ as the terminal reward for regime 1,2,3 and perfect information $G(t)$ as the terminal reward for regime 4 to simulate the process of perceiving perfect information at the stopover site.
-By solving the solution to the system, we can get the optimal control $\alpha_{perfect}$, under which we can perform further stochastic simulations.
+By solving the solution to the HJB system, we can get the optimal control $\alpha_{perfect}$, under which we can perform further stochastic simulations.

-The switching region corresponding to control $\alpha_{perfect}$ is shown in Figure \ref{fig:regime1(case2_mode1)} and Figure \ref{fig:regime3(case2_mode1)}.
-Combined with the simulation results in Figure \ref{fig:regime1_simulation(case2_mode1)}, it is demonstrated that birds prefer to choose to wait at the stopover site to gain an access to perfect information so that they won't mismatch with the best actual terminal reward.
+The switching region corresponding to the control $\alpha_{perfect}$ is shown in Figure \ref{fig:regime1(case2_mode1)} and Figure \ref{fig:regime3(case2_mode1)}.
+Combined with the simulation results in Figure \ref{fig:regime1_simulation(case2_mode1)}, it is demonstrated that birds prefer to choose to wait at the stopover site to gain an access to perfect information as it in an increased overall payoff.

 The statistics of arrival time at $x = L$ is recorded as shown in the violinplot in Figure \ref{fig:arrival_time_distribution(case2_mode1)}.
-The shape of the distribution of arrival time aligns exactly with the shape of perfect information $G(t)$, showing that perceiving perfect information at the stopover site does decrease bird's risk of mismatch.
+The shape of the distribution of arrival time aligns exactly with the shape of perfect information $G(t)$, {or otherwise, birds may choose to arrive as soon as possible due to the constant reward at the terminal site, causing a mismatch with the actual peak of green-up time of terminal reward.
+This shows} perceiving perfect information at the stopover site improves the individual's expected payoff by decreasing bird's risk of mismatching the green-up timing at the terminal site.

-Then, we proceed to see how it will influence the expected difference of optimal value with the increase of the partition number $n$.
+Next, we proceed to see how it will influence the expected difference of optimal value with the increase of the partition number $n$.
 We observe that with the increase of partition number $n$, the difference of optimal value will gradually be close to 0, as shown in Figure \ref{fig:Mean_value_with_partition_n}.
 This result aligns with our expectation because as $n$ increases, the partial information $g(t)$ gradually converges to perfect information $G(t)$ under certain norm.
 Consequently, this convergence naturally leads to a smaller discrepancy in the expected optimal value.